Dedicated portfolio theory: Example of a dedicated portfolio

 The 8 years of bonds can be thought of an “income portfolio” because it is dedicated to providing a predictable steam of income for the next 8 years.
 The rest of the portfolio can be thought of as a “growth portfolio” because it would be dedicated to providing the growth needed to replenish the income portfolio.
 The growth portfolio would presumably be invested in equities to achieve sufficient growth.

 Recent research has sought to assess investment strategies designed from dedicated portfolio theory.
 Huxley, Burns, and Fletcher explored the tradeoffs in developing suitable growth portfolio strategies.
 Pfau compared the performance of dedicated portfolios against other common investment strategies for retirement.
 In all comparisons, the dedicated portfolio approach provided superior results.

 Note that the fixed income securities shown in the example are high quality, safe “investment grade” fixed income securities, CDs and government-sponsored agency bonds, all chosen to avoid the risk of default.
 United States Treasury bonds could also be used.
 But they have lower yields, meaning a portfolio of Treasuries to meet the same flows would cost more than CDs and agencies.
 Triple-A rated corporate bonds are another option and usually have higher yields, but are theoretically riskier than government-sponsored bonds.
-Also, triple-A rated corporate bonds have become scarce since the financial crisis of 2008 over the wide range of maturities needed for dedicated portfolios.
+Also, triple-A rated corporate bonds have become scarce since the 2008 financial crisis over the wide range of maturities needed for dedicated portfolios.
 Investors willing to take greater risks may use any quality of bond deemed acceptable in light of their higher yields, though safety would likely be of paramount importance for retirement.

 Recall that a secondary goal of dedicated portfolio theory is to select the bonds that will provide the requisite cash flows at the lowest possible cost, given requirements on the minimum quality of bonds to be considered (thus the need for calculation).
 In this fictitious example, the cost shown is $747,325 to purchase this initial set of bonds, excluding transaction costs and fees, but the actual cost would vary depending on yields, quality of bonds used, and length of the time horizon.
 It would also depend on the starting time for the cash flows.
 If this couple planned to retire in five years, they could defer the starting time to coincide with their retirement date.
 They would buy a dedicated portfolio whose first bond matured in five years, the second in six years, etc. Yields would likely be higher on these bonds because they are further out on the yield curve.